mattermost/mattermost-handbook/contributors/join-us/localization.md

 Our shipped language translators can translate their language, add suggestions to other shipped languages, and add translations to WIP languages.

 Mattermost@DefaultUserTranslateWIP: everybody who joins the server is automatically added to this group and is able to translate WIP languages.
-Mattermost@DefaultUserSuggestionsToShipped: everybody who joins the server is automaticly added to this group and is able to make suggestions to the shipped languages mattermost@Translators [language]: A group for each shipped language.
+Mattermost@DefaultUserSuggestionsToShipped: Everybody who joins the server is automatically added to this group and is able to make suggestions to the shipped languages. mattermost@Translators [language]: A group for each shipped language.
 Add translators for each language here.